jeroenvanwijgerden/keylog-analysis/README.md

 # SECURITY WARNING

 If you want to analyze your own keypresses, be aware that storing your keypresses enables a dedicated attacker to reconstruct your passwords and love letters.
-Never upload upload a log with potentially senstive information to the public internet.
+Never upload a log with potentially senstive information to the public internet.
 Notice the `resources/sensitive` in the `.gitignore` file.

 # Using keylog.sh